axiezai/axiezai.github.io/_posts/2018-12-28-rubber-bands-tie-our-brains-together-too.md

 <img src = "/figures/b03_ncluster5.png">
 </p>

 In addition to the four big lobes, we are starting to see functionally specialized regions being highlighted.
-The new group right in the middle of the two hemispheres include regions like the precuneus, and the cingulum.
-These are some of the earliest identified brain structures, and obviously play critical roles in brain function.
+The new group right in the middle of the two hemispheres include regions like the precuneus, occipital lobe, and the cingulum.
+These are some of the earliest identified brain structures with the heaviest wirings inside the brain.

 ## Rubber band interpretation
 So why does this grouping happen?
 The name <em>spectral</em> clustering comes from spectral graph theory, which is the study of a graph's characteristic polynomials, or eigen values and eigen vectors of a graph.
 Remember when I mentioned graph Laplacians have "nice" eigen properties?
 All spectral clustering algorithms rely on these "nice" eigen properties.